-- Prepare and execute a risk based audit plan which is approved by the Audit Committee. - Identify, and agree with management, opportunities to improve internal controls, risk management and governance processes and verify that such improvements are implemented within a reasonable period of time. - Assist in the investigation of significant suspected fraudulent activities within Aegon or conduct special reviews or consulting which may not usually be included in the scope of Internal Audit and notify the regulator of the results of these activities. - Issue periodic reports to management and Audit Committee, summarising the progress and results of the annual audit plan, as well as on the sufficiency of Internal Audit resources. - Assemble and maintain a professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this Charter. - Ensure the Audit Committee (and wider senior management) are kept informed of emerging trends and successful practices in internal auditing. - Consider the scope of work of the external auditors, regulators, and internal compliance and risk management teams, as appropriate, for the purpose of providing optimal audit coverage to the organisation at a reasonable overall cost.

-- Coordinate and work together with other control and monitoring functions (e.g. Risk Management, Compliance and external auditors). - Execute audits on the functioning of the first and second lines of defence.
+- Prepare and execute a risk based audit plan which is approved by the Audit Committee. - Identify, and agree with management, opportunities to improve internal controls, risk management and governance processes and verify that such improvements are implemented properly and within a reasonable period of time. - Assist in the investigation of significant suspected fraudulent activities within Aegon or conduct special reviews or consulting which may not usually be included in the scope of Internal Audit and notify the regulator of the results of these activities. - Issue periodic reports to management and Audit Committee, summarising the progress and results of the annual audit plan, as well as on the sufficiency of Internal Audit resources. - Assemble and maintain a professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of the Audit Charter. - Ensure the Audit Committee (and wider senior management) are kept informed of emerging trends and successful practices in internal auditing. - Consider the scope of work of the external auditors, regulators, and internal compliance and risk management teams, as appropriate, for the purpose of providing optimal audit coverage to the organisation at a reasonable overall cost. - Coordinate and work together with other control and monitoring functions (e.g. Risk Management, Compliance, and external auditors). - Execute audits on the functioning of the first and second lines of defence. - Administer the whistle blowing policy and independently investigate whistleblowing disclosures and reportable concerns as they arise.
+Report annually outcomes of whistleblowing investigations to the Aegon UK Group Audit Committee.